bobbypriam/ocaml-documentation-guideline/README.md

 ## Background

-When we want to publish a library for the public to use, the presence of a documentation is really important.
+When we want to publish a library for the public to use, the presence of a documentation is a must.
 In fact, it can be the sole deciding factor of whether a potential user will end up choosing to use the library in their project.

+As a small illustration, in an undocumented system, every user loses time understanding the system (lost time is [O(n)][bigo]).
+On the other hand, in a well-documented system, one person "lost" time documenting the system but it saves time for all the other users (lost time is O(1)).
+That is a rather good investment.

 However, what makes a good documentation?
 How good is "good enough"?
 These questions can be a rather confusing obstacle, particularly for the